feathersjs/docs/guides/chat/creating.md

 > **Note:** If you choose [Yarn](https://yarnpkg.com/en/) instead, make sure it has been installed via `npm install yarn -g` first.

-You're now presented with the option to choose which transport you want to support.
-Since we're setting up a real-time and REST API we'll go with the default REST and Socket.io options.
+You're now presented with the option of which transport you want to support.
+Since we're setting up a real-time and REST API, we'll go with the default REST and Socket.io options.
 So just hit enter.

-Once you confirm the final prompt you will see something like this:
+Once you confirm the final prompt, you will see something like this:

 ![Final Configuration](./assets/creating.png)